sleemanj/xinha/README_DEVELOPERS.txt

   none that I've been able to find.
 This script preprocesses the javascript source files to patch in file and line numbers to every _ddt() call.

+  If you are working on the source files and add or delete lines just rerun the ddtpreproc.php script from the xinha_ub root directory.
+It will recurse through all the .js files in the directory tree.

 makedocs.pl